Holland St & College Ave Mobility Improvements

 Davis Square and the streets that feed into it are obvious places to maximize bike, pedestrian, and bus infrastructure.
 Please consider 24/7 bike and bus lanes on Holland and College.
 We are a small, dense city, and Davis--of all places--is not a place to maximize the throughput and parking of private cars.

-maxwell.bridges over 3 years ago
+maxwell.bridges almost 4 years ago

 As a resident of West Somerville who frequently bikes this route (most often with elementary school kids on their own bikes), I'm so distressed that the city is wasting an opportunity to provide safe bicycle infrastructure for its residents -- once again, prioritizing parking and the cars of non-Somerville residents.
 Once again, the city seems to be punting, saying that this is not final, when we all know that it will stay this way for several years at least, and will discourage pedestrians and cyclists from really using these routes and feeling truly safe.
 Buses and bicycles cut WAY down on the traffic on these routes, but you never prioritize their movement!
 Truly a disappointment.

-Thornton over 3 years ago
+Thornton almost 4 years ago

 THE PROPOSED FINAL DESIGN IS AWESOME!
 I LOVE IT!